mervecoskunn/Web-Quiz/README.md

 The site was deployed to GitHub pages.
 The steps to deploy a site are as follows:

-1.In the GitHub repository, navigate to the Settings tab.
+1. In the GitHub repository, navigate to the Settings tab.

-2.Once in Settings, navigate to the Pages tab on the left hand side.
+2. Once in Settings, navigate to the Pages tab on the left hand side.

-3.Under Source, select the branch to master or main, then click save.
+3. Under Source, select the branch to master or main, then click save.

-4.Once the main branch has been selected, the page will be automatically refreshed with a green ribbon display to indicate the successful deployment.
+4. Once the main branch has been selected, the page will be automatically refreshed with a green ribbon display to indicate the successful deployment.

 The live link to the Github repository can be found here: